 Trap #6: Believing That The Insurance Investigator is On Your Side

-During a long term disability case, it is common for the insurance investigator to request a “field interview”.
+During a long-term disability case, it is common for the insurance investigator to request a “field interview.”
 First, they may call you to ask casual questions about your health and your daily life.
-Second, they will say that they need to have a face to face meeting to discuss how to are doing.
+Second, they will say that they need to have a face-to-face meeting to discuss how they are doing.
 Do not let the insurer fool you!
 They do not care about you.
 Field interviews are used to discredit claimants filing for disability.
 The insurer is looking for inconsistencies to prove to a judge that you are lying about your disability.

 Trap #7: Not Expecting The Insurer to Conduct Surveillance

 When applying for LTD benefits, it’s important to be aware that insurance companies may subject claimants to surveillance by private investigators.
-Following your doctor’s instructions is crucial since you never know who might be observing you.
+Following the instructions of your doctor is crucial since you never know who might observe you.

 Social media is not exempt from scrutiny either, as insurance companies increasingly monitor claimants’ online activities.
 For instance, if your doctor advises against lifting heavy weights or bending, but the insurance adjuster finds pictures of you rock climbing or engaging in activities that contradict your claim, they may doubt the veracity of your pain level.